Expensify/App/e2e/README.md

   - Located in `e2e/server`.

 - Client:
-  - Client-side code (app) needed for communication with the test server.
+  - Client-side code (app) is needed for communication with the test server.
   - Execute commands received by the server and sends back the results.
-  - Provides separate entry point for react native application.
+  - Provides separate entry-point for react native application.
   - Located in `src/libs/e2e`.

 - The tests themselves and their utilities:
   - The file with the test procedure, using commands of the test server.
-  - Utilities for helping with execution of the test, measuring and comparing results.
+  - Utilities for helping with the execution of the test, measuring and comparing results.
   - Located in `e2e/tests` (and accompanying directories).

 ### Server Client communication

 The communication between the test server and the app is done via a WebSocket.

-For every command send from the server to the client, the client is expected to respond.
+For every command sent from the server to the client, the client is expected to respond.

-The server's commands API will return promises, which will resolve (or reject) based on the clients' response (or reject due to a timeout).
+The server's commands API will return promises, which will resolve (or reject) based on the client’s response (or reject due to a timeout).
 Thus, you can write your tests in a procedural manner.

 ### A test structure

 To execute certain actions within the app, the test script sends commands using the test server to the client.

-Therefor, it first creates and starts a server instance.
+Therefore, it first creates and starts a server instance.
 On this instance it can now call methods, which represent the commands:

 ```js